declare-lab/Auto-Scaling/AutoScaling/download_scripts/README.md

 Below are the instructions for manually downloading some of the datasets that we can not automatically download for you.
 ## Hateful Memes
-To acquire the data, you will need to register at DrivenData's Hateful Memes Competition and download data from the challenge's download page.
-You can find detailed instructions at https://github.com/facebookresearch/mmf/tree/main/projects/hateful_memes
+~~To acquire the data, you will need to register at DrivenData's Hateful Memes Competition and download data from the challenge's download page.
+You can find detailed instructions at https://github.com/facebookresearch/mmf/tree/main/projects/hateful_memes~~
 ```
 cd raw_datasets
 mkdir hateful_memes
 cd hateful_memes
 ```
-Download the dataset!
-The dataset should contain "dev_seen.jsonl" "dev_unseen.jsonl" "img" "LICENSE.txt" "README.md" "test_seen.jsonl"  "test_unseen.jsonl" "train.jsonl".
+~~Download the dataset!
+The dataset should contain "dev_seen.jsonl" "dev_unseen.jsonl" "img" "LICENSE.txt" "README.md" "test_seen.jsonl"  "test_unseen.jsonl" "train.jsonl".~~

+**Update on June 2025**

+Please refer to this [Kaggle page](https://www.kaggle.com/datasets/parthplc/facebook-hateful-meme-dataset) to dowonload the dataset, and create soft link to the destination folder.

 ## Visual Commonsense Reasoning